ArtifactDB/artifactdb-cli/books/adbcli/install.md

 # Installation

-The `artifact-cli` package can be installed from PyPi, the internal one hosted by the VIDA team:
+The `artifact-cli` package can be installed from PyPi:

 ```
 pip install 'artifactdb-cli'